maelstrom-software/maelstrom/website/content/blog/0.12.0/index.md

 ## Shared-Library Dependencies

-This release of Maelstrom adds a new layer type called
-<tt>shared-library-dependencies</tt>, which includes the closure of shared
-libraries required to run a list of binaries.
+This release of Maelstrom adds a new layer type called `shared-library-dependencies`, which includes the closure of shared libraries required to run a list of binaries.
 This makes it easier to include external binaries and their dependencies in test containers.